rkm0959/Inequality_Solving_with_CVP/README.md

 - This method does not work *that* well with low density 0/1 knapsack - CJ LOSS is much better.
 - The *scaling* method (obviously) increases the runtime of the LLL.
 - It seems like sometimes SVP gives better results than CVP...
+- If failed, it's a good idea to try a different scaling by observing the failed output.

 ## Simple "tricks"